Skip to main content Skip to search Skip to main navigation

 • Precise setup of equipment.

-• Developing boat-handling skills in upwind and downwind; in light, medium, and strong winds.
+• Developing boat-handling skills upwind and downwind in light, medium, and strong winds.

 • Maneuvers (such as the multi-tacking game often played in spring)